 - The student is enrolled in a reading or math course intended for students above the student's current grade level; or - The student is enrolled in a special education program and the admission, review, and dismissal (ARD) committee concludes the student has made sufficient progress in his or her individualized education plan (IEP).
-[See Promotion and Retention]
+[See Promotion and Retention on page 69.]